cyberpolin/nuvotes/README.md

 1. `$ npm install`
 2. `$ npm start`
 3. `$ react-native run-ios` or `$ react-native run-android`

+**Note for 3rd point**:

-3. Alternately, for ios, open xcworkspace from ios folder and run.
-Or android studio selecting android folder
+(Alternately, for ios, open xcworkspace from ios folder and run.
+Or android studio selecting android folder, then build the project and run)

 # Components